gtk-rs/gtk4-rs/book/src/gobject_subclassing.md

 `glib::wrapper!` does the most of the work of subclassing for us.
 We only have to point to the implementation struct and which ancestor GObjects we extend.
-Please note that the list of ancestor GObjects, does not mention `glib::Object`.
+Please note that the list of ancestor GObjects does not mention `glib::Object`.
-This is because `glib::Object` is *always* the base class in the object hierarchy.
+This is because `glib::Object` is *always* the base class in the object hierarchy and therefore already implied.

 After these steps, nothing is stopping us anymore from replacing `gtk::Button` with our `CustomButton`.